mgouzenko/micro-pp/docs/Design_Document.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the example above, if a client accesses the url `www.example.com/api/bjarne`, the client would recieve a message "hello bjarne".
+In the example above, if a client accesses the url `www.example.com/api/bjarne`, the client would receive a message "hello bjarne".

-Information on setting data in the response object is provided in the API.
+####Response API

+`micro::response::append_message`

+`micro::response::render_string`

+`micro::response::render_filestream`

+`micro::response::render_file`

+`micro::response::set_cookie`

+`micro::response::redirect`

+`micro::response::render_status`

+`micro::response::set_mime_type`

 ###Route Modules

-For user convienence we added the ability to build route modules so that application devopers can create more modular code with associated routes in seperate files.
-For example if you have a route `/api/` with additional paramers such as `/api/users` or `api/groups` these routes can be put into a module and registered more conviently together.
+For user convenience we added the ability to build route modules so that application developers can create more modular code with associated routes in separate files.
+For example if you have a route `/api/` with additional parameters such as `/api/users` or `api/groups` these routes can be put into a module and registered more conveniently together.

 ##The Server
 The server is built on a hybrid between an asynchronous and multi-threaded model.
 All client-server communication is done asynchronously.
 That is, new sockets are accepted asynchronously, data is read from these sockets asynchronously, and the response is sent back asynchronously.
 After a request is received in full, it is added to a thread safe work queue.
 Threads from a pool process each request, determine which callback to use, and then invoke that callback on the request.
 When the callback completes, the thread schedules the response for asynchronous write-back to the client.
-An ancillary thread periodically tracks the progress of the thread pool, cancelling any threads that have run longer than allowed by the user-specified (or else, default) timeout.
+An ancillary thread periodically tracks the progress of the thread pool, canceling any threads that have run longer than allowed by the user-specified (or else, default) timeout.

 ###Boost.Asio Library
 The asynchronous portion of micro++ is built upon the Asio io_service.
 The io_service forms an asynchronous queue, constantly accepting new sockets, reading from open sockets, and sending responses back to clients.
 The asynchronous loop only rests when there is no work to be done.

-###Optimizaions
+###Optimizations
 Asynchronous client-server communication ensures that our server never blocks when receiving and responding to requests.
 Furthermore, we made the design decision to execute callbacks on separate threads.
 This allows us to take true advantage of multiple processors and monitor the execution time of threads (so that they do not exceed the timeout).
 It must be noted that micro knows nothing about the implementation of callbacks, so it is up to the user to make sure that callback functions do not block.
 For network communications that may block - like querying a third-party API - users are encouraged to maintain a separate asynchronous io thread, perhaps using boost::asio::io_service.

 ###Error Handling